Recoskie/JDasm/README.md

 The web-based version uses a different file system built into javascript: <a href="https://developer.mozilla.org/en-US/docs/Web/API/FileReader">FileReader API</a>

 It renders the swingIO components using HTML5 canvas.
-It is experimental and only has the dataDescriptor left to be added.
+It is experimental and only supports analyzing zip files and disassembling DOS COM applications.

+There are still some reading bugs and graphics issues.

 ------------------------------------------------------------